Covid-19 coronavirus lockdown: The updated list of what is an 'essential' service that can stay open?

 • Any entity (including research organisations) involved in diagnostics for essential services like biosecurity, public health

-• Laboratories and Physical Containment level 3 (PC3) facilities that could provide essential services and products that could be used to respond to COVID-19
+• Laboratories and Physical Containment level 3 (PC3) facilities that could provide essential services and products that could be used to respond to Covid-19

 • Other significant research facilities including animal facilities, clinical trials and infrastructure that requires constant attention (eg samples, collections and storage facilities) that are important to New Zealand